Home > Administration & Operations > Campus Police > Safety Information

 • Pull the AED’s red tab labeled “Pull to Start” to turn on the AED and retrieve defibrillator pads.
 Verbal instructions will activate automatically.
 Stay calm and follow the instructions until emergency medical personnel arrive.

 PPSC currently uses the Avive brand of AEDs.
-View the Avive training video (4:42 run time)
+View the Avive training video (4:42 run-time).

 Stop the Bleed® kits are stored in AED cabinets on PPSC campuses.
-Each kit contains the

-necessary items to control serious bleeding and prevent further blood loss for a victim suffering
+Each kit contains the necessary items to control serious bleeding and prevent further blood loss for a victim suffering a traumatic injury.

 Emergency evacuation chairs have been installed at Centennial Campus, Studio West, and at the Center for Healthcare Education & Simulation (CHES) to assist with evacuation of people with disabilities.
+Locations Include:

-• Centennial Campus locations: North side of the CAC lab near the stairs to the library; and at each catwalk tower near the Breckinridge Building.
+• North side of the CAC lab near the stairs to the library

-Although emergency evacuation chairs are designed to be guided by one person, seek assistance from others so that individuals can take turns guiding the chair down the stairs if
+Although emergency evacuation chairs are designed to be guided by one person, seek assistance from others so that individuals can take turns guiding the chair down the stairs if needed.